syntax-syndicate/codegate-docs/docs/index.md

 ---
 title: Introduction
 description:
-  CodeGate is the local, open source proxy that keeps your secrets safe and your code secure.
+  CodeGate is the local, open source prompt gateway that keeps your secrets safe and your code secure.
 sidebar_position: 1
 ---

 ## What is CodeGate?

-CodeGate is an open source local proxy that works with AI coding assistants in your IDE to enhance privacy and security.
+CodeGate is local prompt gateway that sits between your AI coding assistant and LLM to enhance privacy and security.
 CodeGate performs code security reviews, identifies vulnerabilities in package dependencies, and prevents sensitive data like secrets from being shared with AI models.

 ```mermaid
 sequenceDiagram